Skip to main content

 MODULO: a python toolbox for data-driven modal decomposition

 MODULO is a modal decomposition package developed at the von Karman Institute for Fluid Dynamics (VKI).
-It offers a wide range of decomposition techniques, enabling users to select the most suitable method based on the specific physics of their problem and their desired outcomes.
-MODULO can natively handle large datasets efficiently, featuring a memory-saving option that partitions the data and computes the decomposition in chunks (ninni2020modulo).
-Additionally, it supports non-uniform meshes through its weighted inner product formulation.
+It offers a wide range of decomposition techniques, allowing users to choose the most appropriate method for their specific problem.
+MODULO can efficiently handle large datasets natively, thanks to a memory-saving feature that partitions the data and processes the decomposition in chunks (Nini et al. (2022)).
+Moreover, it supports non-uniform meshes through a weighted inner product formulation.
+Currently, MODULO heavily relies on NumPy routines and does not offer additional parallel computing capabilities beyond those naturally provided by NumPy.

-While the discontinued MATLAB version of MODULO (ninni2020modulo) is accessible in the “Old_Matlab_Implementation” branch, it is no longer maintained.
-The latest decomposition techniques are exclusively available in the current Python version.
+While the discontinued MATLAB version of MODULO is accessible in the “Old_Matlab_Implementation” branch, it is no longer maintained.
+The latest decomposition techniques are exclusively available in the current Python version (Poletti et al. (2024)).

 As a part of the MODULO project, we provide a series of lectures on data-driven modal decomposition, and its applications.
-These are available at the MODULO YouTube channel <https://www.youtube.com/@modulompod5682>_.
+These are available at the MODULO YouTube channel.
+The full package documentation can be found at: MODULO ReadTheDocs.

 Release Notes

-The latest version of MODULO (v2.0) includes the following updates:
+This version of MODULO includes the following updates:

 Installation